 On the discharge side of the jockey pump is a flow switch to indicate positive flow (fail safe feature).
-The flow switch is DPDT.
-If the PLC has given a signal to start the jockey pump and the flow switch has not closed before the set point timer expires or if the flow switch opens after the pump has been running, then the pump must be in a failure state and it must be disabled.
+The flow switch is DPDT for redundancy and each pole must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
+If the PLC has given a signal to start the jockey pump and the flow switch has not closed before the set point timer expires or if the flow switch opens after the pump has been running then the pump will be in a failure state so it must be disabled.
 The alarm annunciator's non-critical alarm sequence must also be activated.